 Sales and Marketing

-In the R&D realm, Abbott is hard at work on developing next-generation Xience products that include Xience nano, a version of the product for use in small vessels and Xience PRIME, a next-generation version Xience being tested in a range of sizes including small vessel and long lengths.
+In the R&D realm, Abbott is hard at work on developing next-generation Xience products that include Xience nano, a version of the product for use in small vessels, and Xience PRIME, a next-generation version Xience being tested in a range of sizes including small vessel and long lengths.
 In addition, Abbott has steadily grown its medical device offerings for other therapeutic applications.

 Mergers and Acquisitions

-The company struck two deals in 2013: Abbott purchased IDEV Technologies, a developer of radiology and surgery-related peripheral devices, for some $310 million to grow in the peripheral technology market.
+The company struck two smaller deals in 2013: Abbott purchased IDEV Technologies, a developer of radiology and surgery-related peripheral devices, for some $310 million to grow in the peripheral technology market.
 It also acquired OptiMedica for some $250 million to enter the laser cataract surgery market.